u21/public-api-docs/README.md

 1. In Postman, select **Import** to import the collection with the collection JSON file.
 The collection file is in v2.1 format.

-2. Configure [collection variables](https://learning.postman.com/docs/postman/variables-and-environments/variables/#defining-variables-in-scripts) need to be configured before the collection is ready for use.
-Click on options for the imported collection "Unit21 API (Public)" and select "Edit".
+2. Configure [collection variables](https://learning.postman.com/docs/postman/variables-and-environments/variables/#defining-variables-in-scripts).
+Click on options for the imported collection and select "Edit".

     ![In the sidebar, click on edit](edit-variables.png)